-- 1.)
-Take notice of the faculty member's own assessment of teaching effectivness; - 2.)
-Review the statistical summaries and written comments made by students on the Perceived Teacher Effectiveness (PTE) forms for those courses chosen by the faculty member for inclusion in the personnel action file; - 3.)
-Review course syllabi, examinations, handouts, writing assignments, And grading criteria; and
+- 1. Take notice of the faculty member's own assessment of teaching effectiveness; - 2.
+Review the statistical summaries and written comments made by students on the Perceived Teacher Effectiveness (PTE) forms for those courses chosen by the faculty member for inclusion in the personnel action file; - 3.
+Review course syllabi, examinations, handouts, writing assignments, and grading criteria; and

-4.)
-Take notice of any other pertinent matter directly related to teaching duties that would have a tendency to help illuminate the quality of the instructor's teaching.
+4. Take notice of any other pertinent matter directly related to teaching duties that would have a tendency to help illuminate the quality of the instructor's teaching.

 Faculty members may, at their own option, request of the Department Chair that one (or more) senior faculty members visit their classroom.
-The visiting faculty submits to the Department Chair a written, descriptive evaluation of the instructor's classroom performance for inclusion in the personnel file.
+Following the classroom visitation, the visiting faculty submits to the Department Chair a written, descriptive evaluation of the instructor's classroom performance for inclusion in the personnel file.
+The principal purpose of the visitation is to make observations of teaching, techniques/styles, and the quality of student interaction with the instructor.
+A related objective of the written feedback is to provide constructive advice, aimed at teaching improvement.
 The department, however, does not regard class visitations as requirements; instead, they are seen as potentially beneficial in casting light on the quality of the candidate's teaching.

-Since retention is of high priority within the CSU system, the Department will also assess the candidate's effectiveness in advising/mentoring of students.
+Since student retention is of high priority within the CSU system, the Department will also assess the candidate's effectiveness in advising/mentoring of students.
 Accordingly, the candidate is responsible for counseling students properly on course-related matters and to keep office hours regularly in order to assist students with their academic needs.